 Foundations and practices of diplomacy

-The "Foundations and Practices of Diplomacy" summer school is a one-week course co-organized by Inalco and the Ecole Nationale d'Administration Publique de Montréal (ÉNAP), open to students at Master's level and above.
-After four editions in 2021 (Montreal), 2022 (Paris), 2023 (Washington DC) and 2024 (Tokyo), it will be held in London from July 7 to 11, 2025, in partnership with the Institute of Advanced Studies of University College London.
+The "Foundations and Practices of Diplomacy" short course is a one-week training program co-organized by Inalco and the Ecole Nationale d'Administration Publique de Montréal (ÉNAP), open to students at Master's level and above.
+After five summer editions in 2021 (Montreal), 2022 (Paris), 2023 (Washington DC), 2024 (Tokyo) and 2025 (London), it will be held in Taipei from February 2 to 6, 2026, in partnership with the National Normal Taiwan University (NTNU).

 Conférence des Non-Alignés, Belgrade, 1961